-Silurian Formations - A complete section of Silurian formations is not common because of pre-Chattanooga and/or pre- Cretaceous erosion.
-Where preserved, Silurian formations are remarkably uniform in thickness and are characteristically light olive-gray to greenish-gray with variable reddish-brown color in some area;.
-Decatur Limestone- Thick-bedded, medium- to coarse-grained limestone, gray with reddish-brown grains.
-Thickness 0 to 70 feet; Brownsport Group which includes 1) Lobelville Formation - Shale with thin beds of limestone.
-Thickness 0 to 40 feet; 2) Bob Limestone - Thick-bedded, medium-grained limestone, locally oolitic.
-Thickness 0 to 25 feet; and 3) Beech River Formation - Shale with thin beds of limestone.
-Thickness 0 to 60 feet; Wayne Group which includes: 1) Dixon Formation - Green and reddish-brown argillaceous limestone, shale, and mudstone.
-Thickness 0 to 40 feet; 2) Lego Limestone - Even-bedded, olive-gray limestone with scattered reddish-brown grains.
-Thickness 0 to 30 feet; 3) Waldron Shale - Greenish-gray fossiliferous shale.
-Thickness 0 to 5 feet; 4) Laurel Limestone - Even-bedded, gray limestone with scattered reddish-brown grains.
-Thickness 0 to 30 feet; 5) Osgood Formation - Greenish- and reddish-gray shale and argillaceous limestone.
-Thickness 0 to 15 feet.; and Brassfield Limestone - Thin-bedded cherty limestone, locally glauconitic.
-Thickness 0 to 20 feet.
+Silurian Formations - Characteristically light olive-gray to greenish-gray, with variable reddish-brown color in some areas.
+Individual formations are generally uniform in thickness, except where truncated by pre- Chattanooga erosion.
+Most formations are slightly thicker (than indicated) in Wells Creek Basin.
+Includes Decatur Limestone- Thick-bedded, medium- to coarse-grained limestone, gray with reddish-brown grains.
+Thickness 0 to 70 feet; Brownsport Group (which includes Lobelville Formation - Shale with thin beds of limestone.
+Thickness 0 to 30 feet; Bob Limestone - Thick-bedded, medium-grained limestone, locally oolitic.
+Thickness 0 to 25 feet; and Beech River Formation - Shale with thin beds of limestone.
+Thickness 0 to 60 feet); Wayne Group (which includes Dixon Formation - Green and reddish-brown argillaceous limestone, shale, and mudstone.
+Thickness 0 to 40 feet; Lego Limestone - Even-bedded, olive-gray limestone with scattered reddish-brown grains.
+Thickness 0 to 30 feet; Waldron Shale - Greenish-gray fossiliferous shale.
+Thickness 0 to 5 feet; Laurel Limestone - Even-bedded, olive-gray limestone with scattered reddish-brown grains.
+Thickness 0 to 30 feet; Osgood Formation - Greenish- and reddish-gray shale and argillaceous limestone.
+Thickness 0 to 15 feet); and Brassfield Limestone - Thin-bedded cherty limestone, locally glauconitic.
+Thickness 0 to 50 feet; generally about 20 feet.

 Nashville Group - Bigby-Cannon Limestone - Brownish-gray phosphatic calcarenite and light-gray to brownish-gray, cryptograined to medium- grained, even-bedded limestone.
 Thickness 50 to 125 feet; and Hermitage Formation - Thin-bedded to laminated, sandy and argillaceous limestone with shale; nodular shaly limestone; coquina; and phosphatic calcarenite.
 Thickness 50 to 100 feet.